qelphybox/sitedog_parser/README.md

 # SitedogParser

-A library for parsing and classifying web services, hosting, and domain data from YAML files into structured Ruby objects.
+A library for parsing and classifying web services from YAML files into structured Ruby objects.

 ## Installation